hridayc7/open-titan-wizard/README.md

 ## Conclusion

 I think there may be some more changes I would make to this project, based on my talk with David and some further introspection.
 Plus, I can always go back to the codebase and see points that could be easily sped up.
 But, I’m still proud of the work I put into this project, and it does get a lot of things correct as well.
-Only way is up 🙂
+To test it further, I would create a ground truth set of questions and answers, and then query the chatbot and store the answers it provides in a json file.
+Then, i'd use an LLM to compare the two answers and rank how well the chatbot did.

 ## Note to David and Jefferey